alsarmie/DD2414-Documentation/docs/setup/mavros_setup.md

    is the launch file that you use.
  * Set up a config folder like [`awesome_drone/`](https://github.com/alsarm/dd2414_ros_companion_pc/tree/main/src/rpl/config/awesome_drone) that `uav.launch` will call
    * You shouldn't need to change much if anything in here
- * [`distance_sensor_override.py`](https://github.com/alsarm/dd2414_ros_companion_pc/blob/main/src/rpl/src/distance_sensor_override.py) is the 'fake mocap' that uses the distance sensro (TeraRanger) for z-axis estimates, but maps them through the MoCap position estimate topic
+ * [`distance_sensor_override.py`](https://github.com/alsarm/dd2414_ros_companion_pc/blob/main/src/rpl/src/distance_sensor_override.py) is the 'fake mocap' that uses the distance sensor (TeraRanger) for z-axis estimates, but maps them through the MoCap position estimate topic
    * This was created because of z-axis drift issues when using the distance sensor directly with the Pixhawk.
      * This, we think, is because PX4 swaps to the barometer during periods of uncertainty when using the distance sensor and it doesn't do this when using 'external vision'